About Florence

 The Florence Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Rutland County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Florence, Vermont residents are available through the local police department and authorized providers in Rutland County.
+Fingerprinting services for Florence, Vermont residents are available through local police (where present) and authorized providers in Rutland County.
 Services cover background checks, professional licensing, and employment screening.
-Contact the Florence Police Department or Rutland County Sheriff's Office for scheduling and fees.
+Contact local police (where present) or the Rutland County Sheriff's Office for scheduling and fees.

 Birth, death, and marriage records for Florence, Vermont residents are available through both county and state offices.
 The Vermont Department of Health, Vital Records Office, located in Burlington, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Vermont.
 Orders can be placed online, by mail, or in person.
-Locally, the Rutland County Clerk's office issues marriage licenses and maintains marriage records for Rutland County.
+Locally, the Florence City Clerk's Office issues marriage licenses and maintains marriage records for Rutland County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.